dadusig/Databases-Superleague-Project/README.md

 With my teammate Stavroula Dritsa we had to create a simulation of the greek football league using Java and provide a GUI (in our case, we chose JavaFX).
 For the purpose of the assignment we created a small database filled with some mock data in order to demonstrate the features of our program.

-For a more detailed explanation please read the report and the project's assignment file.
+For a more detailed explanation please read the report and the project's assignment file (in greek).

 Technologies used in this project:
 * Java, JavaFX